Eric Adams will win Democratic primary for NYC mayor, CNN projects - KRDO

 By Ethan Cohen and Gregory Krieg, CNN

-Brooklyn Borough President Eric Adams will win the Democratic primary for New York City mayor, CNN projects.
+Brooklyn Borough President Eric Adams will be the Democratic nominee for mayor of New York City, CNN projects, following the latest ranked-choice count of primary voters, a tally that for the first time included the lion’s share of nearly 126,000 absentee ballots cast.

-Adams won 50.5% of the reallocated vote in data released Tuesday by the city’s board of elections.
-The release included all ballots from in-person early and Election Day voters, as well as the vast majority of the almost 126,000 Democratic absentee ballots returned.
+Former Sanitation Commissioner Kathryn Garcia finished a narrow second in the count released Tuesday night by the New York City Board of Elections, with Adams leading her by a single percentage point — 50.5% to 49.5% — in the final round.
+Civil rights attorney Maya Wiley made it to the penultimate round, placing third in the still-unofficial results.

 CNN projects the remaining uncounted ballots won’t be enough for any of the other candidates to catch Adams.